First Corinthians 7:1–24 . . .

 (b) The wife doesn’t have authority over her own body but yields it to her husband; similarly, the husband doesn’t have authority over his own body but yields it to his wife.

 (c) Paul rejects their idea that husband and wife could be more holy by sexual abstinence.
-In fact, harm can come when they deprive one another by thereby opening the door to Satan the tempter.
+In fact, harm can come when they deprive one another by opening the door to Satan the tempter.

 (d) God will permit (reluctantly, as a concession) a married couple to abstain from sexual relations for a short time; then husband and wife must come together again in a sexual sense.